How Sugar Feeds Cancer Growth

 This is thought to be due to damaged mitochondrial structures within cancer cells inhibiting the cells ability to undergo aerobic respiration.
 Glucose enters the cell and is converted into pyruvate within the cytosol but cannot enter the mitochondria to undergo aerobic respiration.

 As a result, growing cancer cells upregulate glucose transport proteins on their surfaces in order to take in as much glucose as possible.
 There is also a rampant build-up of lactic acid in cancer cells as a byproduct of anaerobic respiration.
+This means as long as it is abundant in the blood, sugar feeds cancer growth in a way that will only promote its development.

 Advantages of Glycolysis For Cancer